XiangyiZhang/CyberizeMe/README.md

 # CyberizeMe
-A tool to create and deploy a chatable, configurable, and memory-capable avatar server, based on LLMs and Voice Conversion engines.\n
+A tool to create and deploy a chatable, configurable, and memory-capable avatar server, based on LLMs and Voice Conversion engines.
 The project is mainly based on LangChain and the new OpenAI Functions feature.

 ## Devlopment Path